Childhood Obesity Prevention & Advocacy Program (COPA)

 The City of Long Beach Department of Health and Human Services recently received a $1 million 3-year Healthy Eating Active Living (HEAL) Zone initiative grant from Kaiser Permanente to promote the public's health in targeted areas of North Long Beach.
 The Health Department has been granted the funds as the coordinating agency of the Coalition for a Healthy North Long Beach, an alliance of community groups focused on improving health for all residents in North Long Beach.

 The HEAL Zones are designed to help make healthy choices accessible to more people in underserved communities - and in turn to prevent diseases such as diabetes and heart disease that often result from obesity.
 The overall vision of the HEAL Zone initiative is to support people to eat better and move more as part of daily life.

-The Coalition for a Healthy North Long Beach meets monthly and work groups focused on specific HEAL Zone strategies meet on an as needed basis.
-To learn more or get involved in the Coalition, please contact Shawna Stevens at email@example.com or (562) 570-7901.
+The Coalition for a Healthy North Long Beach meets regulary.
+To learn more or get involved in the Coalition, please email email@example.com